nessakura/thai-japan-voice-translator/README.md

                 this.clearAllBtn = document.getElementById('clearAllBtn');

                 // Mode selector buttons
-                this.modeThaiToJapaneseBtn = document.getElementById('modeThaiToJapaneseBtn');
+                this.modeThaiToJapaneseBtn = document.getElementById('modeThaiToJapaneseBtn'); // Changed from English
-                this.modeJapaneseToThaiBtn = document.getElementById('modeJapaneseToThaiBtn');
+                this.modeJapaneseToThaiBtn = document.getElementById('modeJapaneseToThaiBtn'); // Changed from English
-                this.thaiToJapaneseSection = document.getElementById('thaiToJapaneseSection');
+                this.thaiToJapaneseSection = document.getElementById('thaiToJapaneseSection'); // Changed from English
-                this.japaneseToThaiSection = document.getElementById('japaneseToThaiSection');
+                this.japaneseToThaiSection = document.getElementById('japaneseToThaiSection'); // Changed from English

                 // Thai to Japanese elements
                 this.startThaiBtn = document.getElementById('startThaiBtn');
                 this.stopThaiBtn = document.getElementById('stopThaiBtn');
                 this.thaiText = document.getElementById('thaiText');
-                this.translateThaiToJapaneseBtn = document.getElementById('translateThaiToJapaneseBtn');
+                this.translateThaiToJapaneseBtn = document.getElementById('translateThaiToJapaneseBtn'); // Changed from English
-                this.japaneseText = document.getElementById('japaneseText');
+                this.japaneseText = document.getElementById('japaneseText'); // Changed from English
-                this.listenJapaneseBtn = document.getElementById('listenJapaneseBtn');
+                this.listenJapaneseBtn = document.getElementById('listenJapaneseBtn'); // Changed from English

                 // Japanese to Thai elements
-                this.startJapaneseBtn = document.getElementById('startJapaneseBtn');
+                this.startJapaneseBtn = document.getElementById('startJapaneseBtn'); // Changed from English
-                this.stopJapaneseBtn = document.getElementById('stopJapaneseBtn');
+                this.stopJapaneseBtn = document.getElementById('stopJapaneseBtn'); // Changed from English
-                this.japaneseListenText = document.getElementById('japaneseListenText');
+                this.japaneseListenText = document.getElementById('japaneseListenText'); // Changed from English
-                this.translateJapaneseToThaiBtn = document.getElementById('translateJapaneseToThaiBtn');
+                this.translateJapaneseToThaiBtn = document.getElementById('translateJapaneseToThaiBtn'); // Changed from English
                 this.thaiTranslatedText = document.getElementById('thaiTranslatedText');
                 this.listenThaiBtn = document.getElementById('listenThaiBtn');
             }